BBro2137/KulkiGUI/README.md

 A:the obvious answer is yes, the same answer applies to every executor and every script for them.

+> [!TIP]
+> using sneaky buffs option inside "Game Exploits" section makes your stamina slightly better but so slightly so it helps you but is almost un-noticeable

 > [!CAUTION]
 > you are using this under your own resposibility